-But either no Snipe Fleet 532 members are Bullwinkle fans or they just think my sense of humor is stupid (there is no Facebook reaction “stupid”) because I was the only person who “HaHa-ed” this.
+But either no Snipe Fleet 532 members are Bullwinkle fans, they just think my sense of humor is stupid (there is no Facebook reaction “stupid”) or I am just old because I was the only person who “HaHa-ed” this.
 Regardless, it cracked me up and got me to watch a few Bullwinkle cartoons, undoubtedly one of the best cartoon shows EVER.
 To refresh your memory, here’s a nautical themed episode of Peabody and Sherman and the WABAC machine (as it is referred to in the cartoon).

 And to tie it all together, the Wayback Machine is actually named in honor of the WABAC Machine, so Brewster Kahle, the founder of the Internet Archive is no doubt a Bullwinkle fan!